Campus as a Classroom

 But it is much more than that.

-It is your laboratory that allows you to apply what you learn in the classroom.
+It is your testing ground for you to apply what you learn in the classroom.
 It is your studio, inspiring creative and moving works of art.
-It is your home, where you will learn the traditions of Appalachia while enjoying the urban experiences of nearby Asheville.
+It is your home.

 A Native Landscape